zhenkai-liang/zhenkai-liang.github.io/_pages/about.md

 Updates
 ------

 * September 2025.
-Our paper on language for tennis analytics won the Outstanding Paper Award at ISACE'25! 🎉 [Try TANS](https://tennis-ans.github.io)
+Our paper on language for tennis analytics won the Distinguished Paper Award at ISACE'25! 🎉 [Try TANS](https://tennis-ans.github.io)
 * August 2025.
-Our USENIX Security 2025 paper on PHP Fuzzing won the Outstanding Paper Award! 🎉
+Our USENIX Security 2025 paper on PHP Fuzzing won the Distinguished Paper Award! 🎉

 More news and updates can be found on our group and lab's websites [Curiosity](https://curiosity.comp.nus.edu.sg/) and [NCL](https://ncl.sg).